A Survey on Speech Deepfake Detection

-\textbf{Robustness to adversarial attacks} Most of the existing approaches to defending adversarial attacks depend on adversarial training, which generates adversarial samples on known attacks to retrain the model, requiring expensive computational costs.
-Future directions can be deploying generator-and-discriminator mechanisms to learn from domain-invariant attacks.
-Furthermore, investigating adversarial attacks across different modalities may uncover potential vulnerabilities and enhance the resilience of current models.
+\textbf{Robustness to adversarial attacks} Most existing defenses against adversarial attacks rely on adversarial training, which involves generating adversarial samples from known attacks to retrain the model, demanding significant computational resources.
+Future directions could include deploying generator-and-discriminator mechanisms to learn from domain-invariant attacks.
+Additionally, exploring adversarial attacks across different modalities may reveal potential vulnerabilities and strengthen the resilience of current models.
 Another approach to enhancing the robustness of detection models is to reduce their reliance on specific parts of the signal, such as silence, low-frequency regions, or continuous background noise, in order to mitigate the risk of adversarial attacks that manipulate the speech signal.

 \textbf{Robustness to neural codec-based Deepfake speech} As neural codec methods evolve and produce increasingly convincing synthesized speech, detection models, which are often trained on vocoder-based techniques, may struggle to generalize effectively.
 While new datasets incorporating neural codec deepfakes are gradually emerging, there remains a significant need for more diverse training datasets that encompass a wide range of acoustic conditions.
 Additionally, since the generation of codec-based speech is influenced by various preset parameters, there is potential to leverage advanced feature extraction techniques to capture the subtle artifacts associated with these parameter settings more effectively.

-\textbf{Streaming / Real-time detection} Not much research has worked on real-time detection, including fake phone calls, IoT edge devices or other low-latency conditions.
-It requires detection models to be computationally efficient.
-Techniques like model pruning, distributed computing, and real-time incremental learning can be integrated into audio anti-spoofing systems.
+\textbf{Streaming / Real-time detection} Limited research has focused on real-time detection, including scenarios like fake phone calls, IoT edge devices, or other low-latency conditions, which require detection models to be computationally efficient.
+Techniques such as model pruning, distributed computing, and real-time incremental learning can be incorporated into speech Deepfake detection systems.

-\textbf{Privacy preservation} The development and deployment of real-time anti-spoofing detection systems on smart devices have the potential to raise privacy concerns regarding access to users' biometric data and model parameters.
-To address these concerns, privacy-preserving techniques like secure multiparty computation can be incorporated to limit access from both the client and server sides.
+\textbf{Privacy preservation} Developing and deploying real-time speech Deepfake detection systems on smart devices could raise privacy concerns about access to users' biometric data and model parameters.
+To mitigate these concerns, privacy-preserving techniques such as secure multiparty computation can be implemented to restrict access from both client and server sides.

-\textbf{Detection source tracing} It is nontrivial to trace and identify the spoofing tools or audio fabricating algorithms while developing anti-spoofing technologies.
-By categorizing attributes associated with spoofing attacks, we not only enhance our understanding of spoofing system architecture but also generate potential forensic evidence to preserve the trustworthiness of anti-spoofing decisions.